Cardiotoxicity of Illicit Anabolic Steroid Use

 Millions of individuals have used illicit AAS, but because their use first appeared in the general population only in the 1980s, most people who use or used the drugs are still young or middle-aged.
 These data suggest that long-term illicit anabolic steroid use is associated with LV systolic and diastolic dysfunction, and (associated with lifetime duration of exposure) coronary atherosclerosis.
 Because a large majority of contemporary illicit anabolic steroid users are recreational weightlifters rather than competitive athletes, the possibility of illicit anabolic steroid use should be considered in young or middle-aged men with evidence of otherwise unexplained LV dysfunction or coronary artery disease.

-Clinical Topics: Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Atherosclerosis, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Coronary Angiography, Diastole, Echocardiography, Heart Failure, Outcome Assessment (Health Care), Phenotype, Plaque, Atherosclerotic, Primary Prevention, Systole, Testosterone Congeners, Tomography, X-Ray Computed, Ventricular Function, Left